 Bumblebee Gobies are harder to find tank mates for than most species.
 This is because they are from brackish water habitats, which narrows the range of possible companions.

 Their temperament doesn’t cause compatibility problems.
-They a relatively peaceful fish that can lie alongside other species.
+They are relatively peaceful fish that can lie alongside other species.

 Aggression is only displayed between two male Bumblebee Gobies when defending territory or mates.
 Even then, the fighting is virtually harmless and rarely results in injury.